sandialabs/sibl/xyfigure/documentation.md

 * **1:n**
   * Several models
   * One view
   * This is an advanced option, wherein multiple models are plotted to the same figure.
+Considerations such as y-axis limits or the possibility of dual y-axes can become important.
 * **m:n**
   * Several models
   * Several views
   * This is the most advanced combination of the three, where all the models are created, and views explicity specify which models get plotted to a particular figure.

 Signal processing may be performed on one or more models, using the [`signal_process` dictionary](#signal-processing-keywords-dictionary), to create a new model, which can also be used by the view.
-A conceptual flow diagram of multiple models, one with signal processing, is used with one view is shown below.
+A conceptual flow diagram of multiple models, one with signal processing, and one view is shown below.

     ┌───────────────┐                                                    ┌───────────────┐